apiato/documentation/docs/components/main-components/controllers.md

 [Controllers](https://laravel.com/docs/controllers) are tasked with two primary responsibilities: serving the requested data and constructing the corresponding response.
-As the intermediaries between incoming requests and outgoing responses, controllers efficiently manage the flow of information to ensure a seamless user experience.

-Apiato implementation of controllers maintains the fundamental concept of the MVC (Model-View-Controller) pattern, where controllers assume the role of the "C" (Controller) component.
-However, Apiato introduces a focused and predefined set of responsibilities for controllers,

 To generate new controllers
 you may use the `apiato:generate:controller` interactive command: